-In January 2008, we entered into an amended lease for 14,807 square feet of office space at 59 Maiden Lane in downtown Manhattan from 59 Maiden Lane Associates, LLC, an entity that is wholly-owned by entities controlled by Michael Karfunkel and George Karfunkel.
-We paid approximately \$0.7 million in rent and expenses pursuant to this lease for the year ended December 31, 2012.
+In November 2012, we entered into an agreement for our office space in Chicago, Illinois with 135 LaSalle Property, LLC, an entity that is wholly-owned by entities controlled by Michael Karfunkel and George Karfunkel.
+The lease term is through November 30, 2022.
+This lease replaced an existing lease with another entity wholly-owned by the Karfunkels.
+We paid approximately \$0.5 million for this lease for the year ended December 31, 2013.